Jito Kayumba

-Jito Kayumba is a Zambian investment professional and business strategist who is currently a Special Assistant and advisor to President Hakainde Hichilema on Economic, Investment and Development Affairs since September 2021.
+Jito Kayumba is an investment professional and business strategist who is currently a Special Assistant and advisor to President Hakainde Hichilema for Finance and Investment since September 2021.
 Previously, he served as a partner at Kukula Capital, a venture capital firm in Zambia.
+In addition to his advisory position, Kayumba is also a prolific content creator, known for producing short, propaganda-style videos that aim to highlight the achievements of the Hichilema administration.
+However, these videos have been widely criticized by Zambian netizens as self-aggrandizing, rhetorical, and disconnected from the everyday realities faced by the majority of the population.

-Jito Kayumba has sat on the boards of Airtel Zambia Plc, Zambian Breweries Plc, Famous Brands Zambia, Betternow Finance Company, iSchool Zambia, among others.
+Jito Kayumba has sat on the boards of Airtel Zambia Plc, Zambian Breweries Plc, Famous Brands Zambia, iSchool Zambia, among others.

 Career and education

-Kayumba studied political science and economics.
-He did his postgraduate in Canada before moving back to Zambia.
-He also holds a Master of Business Administration.
+Jito Kayumba did his bachelors in Political Science in Canada and went on to work in boutique investment firm before moving back to Zambia in 2009.
+He then began work in an advisory firm as an associate dealing in market entry, investments, mergers and acquisitions, in the mining and energy sector.
+He then joined Kukula Capital in 2012 where he served as partner until his government appointment in September 2021.

+While at Kukula, he went on to do a Masters in Business Administration and has done numerous programs in leadership and investment.

 Prior to joining the Hichilema administration, Kayumba served on different Zambian boards including Airtel and Zambian Breweries Ltd.